A Practical Guide To Helping Families Cope & Move Forward

 If you’d like a smaller keepsake – and one you can keep with you at all times – there are other choices to consider.
 Cremation jewelry is less traditional than an urn, but it has several advantages if you lack the space for a permanent place to put a larger item.

-Designed to hold a pinch of cremains in an airtight container, cremation pendants are discrete, stylish pieces that can be worn anywhere.
+Personalized pet memorial jewelry for ashes is designed to hold a pinch of cremains in an airtight container, cremation pendants are discrete, stylish pieces that can be worn anywhere..
 Pet cremation jewelry can also be engraved with your pet’s name or other information.
 In all, they are small, intimate pieces of jewelry that you can wear or display with other keepsakes.

 Plant a tree.